tjek/tjek-swift-sdk/README.md

 ## Usage

-### CatalogViewer
+### PublicationViewer

-There are two different ways of showing catalogs - as an [`Incito`](https://tjek.com/incito/) (vertically scrolling dynamic content) or as a PDF (horizontally paged static images).
+There are two different ways of showing publications - as an [`Incito`](https://tjek.com/incito/) (vertically scrolling dynamic content) or as a PDF (horizontally paged static images).

 You choose which one to use based on the `hasIncitoPublication` and `hasPagedPublication` properties on the `Publication_v2` model - you can fetch this model using one of the publication requests in `TjekAPI/CommonRequests.swift`.

 #### Incito Viewer

-In order to show an Incito catalog, you subclass `IncitoLoaderViewController` and call one of the `super.load()` functions.
+In order to show an Incito publication, you subclass `IncitoLoaderViewController` and call one of the `super.load()` functions.
 See `Examples/SharedSource/DemoIncitoPublicationViewController.swift` for more details.

 #### PDF Viewer

-To show a PDF catalog, add an instance of `PagedPublicationView` to your view controller, and then call `reload()` on this view.
+To show a PDF publication, add an instance of `PagedPublicationView` to your view controller, and then call `reload()` on this view.
 See `Examples/SharedSource/DemoPagedPublicationViewController.swift` for more details.

 ### TjekAPI